MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-faq.md

 ### What features are available in the trial?

 All features are available during the trial.
 To use calling capabilities, you must have a Microsoft Teams license.
-You'll also need a PC and a HoloLens device.
-[Learn more about device requirements](requirements.md)

 ### How long does the trial last?